shirleytxiao/ticket-viewer/README.md

 ## Install

+**To run the CLI ticket viewer:**
 1. Clone the repository: `git clone git@github.com:shirleytxiao/ticket-viewer`
 2. Install the application: `npm install`

-**To run the CLI ticket viewer:**
 3. Enter your Zendesk account information in `bin/cli.js`
 4. Start the app: `hello`

 To avoid formatting issues, it is recommended to use the CLI on a full-screen terminal.

 **To run the browser-based viewer:**
+1. Clone the repository: `git clone git@github.com:shirleytxiao/ticket-viewer`
+2. Install the application: `npm install`
 3. Start the server: `npm start`
 4. View in browser at `http://localhost:3000`